Phringe315/From-Within-Devlog/Devlogs/devlog-002.md

 ---

-## Section 3 — Truth Without Timing Isn’t Truth
+## Truth Without Timing Isn’t Truth

 Eventually, it became clear that the issue wasn’t visual, and it wasn’t even accuracy.